AGU-Data/agu-data.github.io/_resources/your-open-science-journey-japanese.md

 ### Image Credit

-Logo (resources page): Photo by Finn Hackshaw on Unsplash
+Logo (resources page) and Banner (this page): Photo by Finn Hackshaw on Unsplash, using the Unsplash licence

-Banner (this page): Photo by Sora Sagano on Unsplash

 ### Stay connected
 You can read more about AGU’s work in Open Science on [our homepage](https://www.agu.org/open-science).